sirjonasxx/G-ExtensionStore/README.md

 #### Notes
 * All extensions will be reviewed to not contain malicious code
-* In future versions of G-Earth (not directly), you will have to enable `Experimental mode` in the `Extra` tab to install extensions in the old way.
-This will come with a warning!
-This means the G-ExtensionStore will be the main way of installing and publishing extensions
+* The G-ExtensionStore is the main way of installing and publishing G-Earth extensions.
+In G-Earth 1.5.3+, you have to enable `Experimental mode` in the `Extra` tab to install extensions in the old way.
+This comes with a warning!

 #### Todo
 * Create a tool to create the submission